The Malagasy People

 |

-The mixed origins of the Malagasy (the name for the people of Madagascar) has produced an interesting set of cultures that draws from southeast Asia, India, Africa, and the Middle East.
-Peter Tyson (The Eighth Continent) notes that "The Indonesian element in Malagasy culture is the most predominant, with the language [Malagasy is most closely related to a dialect from Borneo], rice culture, and belief in the ancestors [see "razana" below]," but the African influence is evident with the widespread obsession with Zebu cattle (Zebu are "humped" cattle originally from India and known by the scientific name Bos indicus), while Arab origins can be seen in some of the belief systems, trading patterns, and Arabic language elements (names of months and days of the week; words for money, books, and musical instruments).
-Within the country, people's physical appearance, religious practices, and traditions are highly regional—the strongest bond between the Malagasy is sharing a common language.
+"The Indonesian element in Malagasy culture is the most predominant, with the language [Malagasy is most closely related to a dialect from Borneo], rice culture, and belief in the ancestors [see 'razana' below].
+The African influence is evident in the widespread reverence for Zebu cattle (Zebu are 'humped' cattle originally from India, known scientifically as Bos indicus), while Arab origins can be seen in some belief systems, trading patterns, and linguistic elements—including the names of months and days of the week, as well as words for money, books, and musical instruments."

 Madagascar People Photos